Roxbury Park Community Center

 What's still open at Roxbury Park?

-The Roxbury Park administrative office has moved--with a reduced staff-to the Clubhouse building just north of the construction site/Community Center.
-The hours of the administrative office are 8 am - noon and 1 pm - 4 pm Monday-Friday.
+The Roxbury Park administrative staff has relocated to the Clubhouse building just north of the tennis courts.
+Office hours are Monday-Friday 8am - noon and 1 - 4pm .

-Picnic tables are still available for use on a first-come, first-served basis, or for rentals.
+During renovations picnic tables are available for use on a first-come, first-served basis only.

 How can I find out about Recreation and Parks classes, programming and registration?